What is the first thing you should do when you want to buy a home?

 STEP 1 – TALK TO ME

 It is never too early to ask questions or to start planning for your future home.
 Even if you are six months to a year away, you can start doing things now that will make the process easier later.
 We’ll talk about the where, when, why and how.
-I can point out neighborhoods or areas that may be a great fit for you and make sure you are setting your search up efficiently and effectively.
+I can point out neighborhoods or areas that may be a great fit for you.
+I will also set up a customized search so that the new listings come directly to you and you don’t have to go looking for them.
+This is such a time saver!

 STEP 2 – TALK TO A MORTGAGE LENDER